balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 	5. “[Normal] Pulling image”
 11. What should I do if I have an issue that has not been documented in the FAQ?

-Raise a github issue for the same!
+Raise a github [issue] (https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)for the same!
 We will keep adding common issues to the FAQ so that you could handle it yourself!